How do we arrange to get married?

 Since 1st April 1995, civil marriages can take place in building other than a register office that have been approved by the local authority as a suitable venue for wedding ceremonies.
 These venues include castles, restaurants, hotels, civic buildings and country houses.

-Marriages are not allowed to take place in the open air, in a tent or marquee, or in temporary or moveable structures such as boats or hot air balloons.
+Marriages are not allowed to take place in the open air, in a tent or marquee, or in temporary or moveable structure such as boats or hot air balloons.

 Similarly, a civil marriage cannot take place in any building that has a past or present connection with any religion.